code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/activity-guidelines.md

 5. **Go beyond one hour**: It’s called an “Hour of Code”, but we know that 85% of  students and the majority of classrooms do more, and many schools celebrate all week for Computer Science Education Week.
 So when you submit your one-hour activity, if you have follow-on learning materials, please encourage students (or teachers) to continue beyond an hour, and we’ll help motivated classrooms find those activities that come with follow-on courses.
 We’ll even make a filter to allow longer activities (2~6 hours)

 6. **Robotics**: Previously, we only listed activities teachers could do without buying hardware.
-If you have a robotics tutorial that requires specific robotics hardware that teachers need to purchase, we will list these under a dropdown for teachers looking for these activities.
+If you have a robotics activity that requires specific robotics hardware that teachers need to purchase, we will list these under a dropdown for teachers looking for these activities.
-Unlike previous years, we will not filter the activity list—all activities that fit the basic criteria will be listed.
-Teachers will be able to filter and sort to find the best tutorial(s) for their classroom.

-<u>Unlike previous years, we will not filter the activity list—all activities that fit the basic criteria will be listed.</u> Teachers will be able to filter and sort to find the best tutorial(s) for their classroom.
+<u>Unlike previous years, we will not filter the activity list—all activities that fit the basic criteria will be listed.</u> Teachers will be able to filter and sort to find the best activities for their classroom.

 <a id="top"></a>
 ## Index: